yao-creative/yiyaotan-site/content/work/_index.md

 They say you can tell a lot about a person by the type of content they consume.

-Connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.
+Also feel free to connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.

 Also a recent article if you're interested [2025 Startup.
 Good Startup?
 Intuitions, mathematical perspective](/blog/ee/2025startup).